-Some of the more notable former UFC fighters who were able to earn more in Bellator than they did in the UFC include Gegard Mousasi and Corey Anderson.
+Some of the more notable former UFC fighters who were able to earn more in Bellator than they did in the UFC include Gegard Mousasi, Corey Anderson, and Sergio Pettis.

 Preliminary Fighter Pay in Bellator vs UFC

-The most noticeably difference in fighter pays occurs in the lower portion of the card, more specifically the preliminary card.
+The most noticeable difference in fighter pays occurs in the lower portion of the card, more specifically the preliminary card.

-In Bellator's most recent event (Bellator 275), Lee Hammond and Jamie Hay both had a $2k base salary (to show), and $2k win bonus.
+In Bellator's most recent event (Bellator 275), Lee Hammond and Jamie Hay both had a $2k base salary (to show) and a $2k win bonus.

 Hammond would win the fight and earn $4k, while Hay would lose the fight and earn $2k.